m4ttsch/omscs-notes-notes/robotics-ai-techniques/localization-overview.md

 Let's modify the `sense` function to return a valid probability distribution.
 We need to normalize the values in `q` so that they add up to 1.

-## Normalized Sense Function Solution
+## Normalized Sense Function Quiz Solution

 ![](https://assets.omscs.io/notes/2020-05-11-21-29-32.png)